abuisman/JadminBoard/README.md

 ### Asset pipeline
 Make sure that your main `application.css` and `application.js` files don't include your bootstrap styles and code.

+## Ugly setups
+Now for the uglier pieces of copy-paste.
+Migrations and locales for Devise.

+Note, the migration you can generate yourself.
+We have (nearly) everything enabled, but you could choose a different set.

 ### Migrations

 ```
 class DeviseCreateAdmins < ActiveRecord::Migration
   def change